supercollider/supercollider/CONTRIBUTING.md

 More information can be found on the [git workflow wiki page](https://github.com/supercollider/supercollider/wiki/git-workflow-and-guidelines).

 You can also refer to Github's guide to [forking a repository](https://help.github.com/articles/fork-a-repo/) and [syncing a fork](https://help.github.com/articles/syncing-a-fork/).

+Instructions on adding translation files for the IDE can be found in [DEVELOPING.md](https://github.com/supercollider/supercollider/wiki/[WIP]-Developer-info-%28DEVELOPING.md%29#adding-ide-translations)

 ## Above and beyond